-Ever notice your pets do not like to go outside in the rain.
+Have you ever noticed your pets do dislike going side in the rain?
 That is an instinct because they can survive in the cold snow unless they get wet.
 Therefore, if you are lost, you must keep dry.

-There are many camping and hunting websites that provide excellent information as to what to do in the woods.
+Many camping and hunting websites provide excellent information on what to do in the woods.

 C. Camping Connection to Healing Fear.